 The last, and often most dreaded, step of the application process is one that only your child can do: the personal interview.

-6) The day of the interview, be sure your child eats a good breakfast.
+3. As much as possible, have your child get a good night’s sleep.
+The day of the interview, be sure your child eats a good breakfast.

 4. Practice with a mock interview.
 “Being questioned by a stranger can be stressful, particularly for children who are more introverted or shy, so practice interviews can help to prepare them for that experience,” says Kamehameha Schools’ Fernandez.
 Try it with a family friend.

 5. Let your child speak for him or herself.
 Several admissions directors mentioned that some parents put too much pressure on their kids to answer questions a certain way.
 The school wants to hear from your keiki and get a better sense of who he or she really is.
 “It’s OK to say they don’t know,” says Ko‘olau Baptist Academy office manager Joan Sadoyama.

 6. Prepare for the possibility of rejection.
 Keep your disappointment in perspective.
 Buying into a win/lose mindset can be harmful for you and your child.
 Remember that there are many different roads to success and a kindergarten rejection is not likely to dictate your child’s future.